 Ages 2–fifth grade

 Though it's an offshoot of the popular nursery school, this camp is for older kids as well.
 In the preschool camp, tots skip through sprinklers, enjoy excursions to nearby Prospect Park, take part in science experiments, and do yoga and arts and crafts, among other activities.
-School-age campers take biweekly field trips, have instructional and free swimming, and participate in crafts, Olympics, and weekly talent shows.
+School-age campers take weekly field trips, have instructional and free swimming, and participate in crafts, Olympics, and talent shows.

 Berkeley Carroll Classic Day Camp

 701 and 712 Carroll Street (between Sixth and Seventh Avenues)

 This Park Slope private school offers a variety of programs, everything from the usual summer fun (sports, arts, indoor swimming) to one-week mini-camps specializing in Spanish language, outdoor science, performing arts, sports, and visual arts.